loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 - creates or upgrades the `vind` cluster
 - installs vCluster Platform, Argo CD, ESO, and Forgejo
+- registers the shared Forgejo Actions runner via offline registration and stores its secret in-cluster
 - annotates `clusters.management.loft.sh/loft-cluster` with `domainPrefix`, `domain`, and `sleepTimeZone`
 - runs local placeholder replacement
 - pushes the repo into Forgejo